sensebox/senseBox_Eye/examples/I2C/README.md

 ### sps30
 Print PM1.0, PM2.5, PM4.0 and PM10 to serial.

+### max17048
+Print battery charge measurements from the onboard max17048 sensor to serial and display.

 ### i2c-chain
 Combines display, vl53l8cx, hdc1080, mpu6050 and sps30.
 Draws the sensor measurements on the display and prints the loop times to serial.